Inclusion Resources

 Since 2010, SFUSD has held many many events and activities in support of Inclusive Schools Week.
 Looking for ideas on what to do at your school?
 Check out these highlights of activities that were held at school's across the district last year.

-2022 District Wide Inclusive Schools Week Events
+Previous District Wide Inclusive Schools Week Events

-• Online Arts Showcase The theme for this year is "Unity Within Our Community”.
+• Online Arts Showcase The theme for 2022 is "Unity Within Our Community”.
 As part of our celebration of Inclusive Schools Week, we are hosting a district wide online arts showcase.
 This showcase is open to all students to share what inclusion means for them.
 It is related to their disability, gender, socio-economic status, cultural heritage, language preference or other unique trait that they want to to share.
 Students can share and submit their work using this submission form.

 A big THANK YOU to the students, families and teachers who submitted projects and creations last year!
 Please take a few moments to browse through the 2020 & 2021 Arts Showcase website and enjoy the amazing work of our students!